 Yes.
-HP product materials, manufacturing, transport, and use account for 97% of our carbon footprint.
-Sustainable design across our portfolio is key to reducing these impacts, while improving product performance and benefiting people in communities worldwide.
+HP product materials, manufacturing, transport, and use account for 98% of our value chain carbon footprint.
+Applying sustainable design principles across our portfolio is key to reducing our footprint, while delivering better performance for our customers and benefiting the planet, our people, and communities worldwide.

 For more information, please see: www.hp.com/go/report_productssolutions